Peter Licavoli

-Peter Joseph Licavoli (June 7, 1902 – January 11, 1984), was an American organized crime figure in St. Louis, Missouri before moving to Detroit, Michigan.
+Peter Joseph Licavoli (June 7, 1902 – January 11, 1984), (nicknamed "Horseface") was an American organized crime figure in St. Louis, Missouri before moving to Detroit, Michigan.
 He controlled criminal operations in Detroit and Toledo, Ohio, throughout the Prohibition era.

 In the 1930s, Licavoli was convicted of bribing a federal official and spent two years at Leavenworth Penitentiary.
 He was arrested, tried, or suspected of murder seven times, and released seven times.
 His brother Dominic married Rosalie Zerilli, the eldest daughter of the Detroit Partnership boss Joseph Zerilli.
 In 1944, Licavoli left the Toledo-Detroit area for Arizona, living on Grace Ranch near Tucson, Arizona until his death in 1984.

 Family Relations

 Peter Licavoli was born in St. Louis, and his first dealings with the underworld began when he, his brother Thomas Licavoli and his cousin James Licavoli joined the Russo gang.
 Pete was brought up in a relatively Jewish neighborhood in St. Louis.
 Along with his family, Licavoli dealt mostly in illegal gambling operations before moving to Detroit later during Prohibition.
 After their move to the Detroit Area, Yonnie and James would not be as lucky as Pete.
 Yonnie was arrested for being involved in the murder of a bootlegger in Toledo and James went into hiding and fled to Pittsburgh.
 Pete was left to continue gaining control in Detroit where he worked extensively with Jewish gangs in Detroit.

 Not much is known of Licavoli’s early involvement in gang-life in St. Louis, but as he moved around the country, his list of known associates would bolster well known gangsters throughout the Midwest and even in New York City.
 Joseph Massei was a known associate of Licavoli in Detroit.
 His sister-in-law was married to Sam Zerilli, who along with Joseph Zerilli was a well known Crime Boss in Detroit.
 Pete was known to be a family man.
 He was accused of using political influence with US Senator Capehart.
 In the 40s, he pushed to pass a bill that prevented the deportation of his brother-in-law, Frank Cammarata.
 While Peter was never convicted, his relations with the Senator and the timing of the bill, were easily inferred to be underhanded dealings.

 Licavoli’s cousin brother who he grew up with, James Licavoli, would go on to become a highly respected crime boss in Cleveland.
 He was a key figure in the Licavoli-Greene wars, that saw several bombings in Cleveland in the 1970s.
 However there is little information of any involvement that Pete had with this part of James' life.